 Figure 2 compares the number of advertisements for academic positions in Communication with the number of Ph.D. graduates in Communication.
-These data reflect only the availability of traditional academic positions as advertised in NCA sources.
+These data reflect only the availability of traditional academic positions as advertised in the NCA Career Center, CRTNET, and Spectra.